Random Quote

 - The lesson I've learned are you've always got to be proud of what you've done and enjoy what you're doing rather than fixate on what might be in the future.

 "Typecasting is a good thing.
 It's good to be known for what you do.
 It's good Xerox is known for its copying machines and it's good Jim Carrey is known for comedy.
-Tha... - The key to life is to make your own path, set your own rules."
+Tha... - Lenny Bruce said of his own work: "All my humour is based upon destruction and despair.
+If the whole world were tranquil, without disease and violence, I'd be standing on the breadline right in back o...

 - Maurice Greene once said: